allxon/allxon-hello-ota-example/README.md

 This example shows you how to prepare your wanted OTA files, including all the attachments and the deployment script before the artifact is packed and generated.

 # Hello OTA Example Content Structure
-The Allxon Hello OTA folder structure below shows you where to correctly input your files and directories for packaging your OTA artifact smoothly.
+The Allxon Hello OTA folder structure below shows you where to correctly input your files and directories for packaging your first OTA artifact smoothly.
 ```
 allxon-hello-ota-example-main
 ├── ota_content